 The House of Commons Library produces briefing papers to inform MPs and their staff of key issues.
 The papers contain factual information and a range of opinions on each subject, and aim to be politically impartial.

-The Library has published a briefing paper for the Second Reading.
+The Library has published a briefing paper for the Bill.

 Domestic Gas and Electricity (Tariff Cap) Bill: previous Commons stages